-- Disrespectfully addressing the official. - Indicating objections to an official's decision. - Holding an unauthorized conference, or being on the field illegally. - Using profanity or taunting, insulting, or vulgar language or gestures. - Intentionally contacting a game official (DQ) - Leaving the team box and entering the field during a fight (DQ) - Penalty: Unsportsmanlike Conduct, 10 yards, and if flagrant, the offender shall be disqualified.
+- Holding an unauthorized conference, or being on the field illegally. - Using profanity or taunting, insulting, or vulgar language or gestures. - Intentionally contacting a game official (DQ) - Leaving the team box and entering the field during a fight (DQ) - Penalty: Unsportsmanlike Conduct, 5 yards, and if flagrant, the offender shall be disqualified.
 In 6 and 7, the offender will be disqualified.